 The Queer Beat is a collaborative vérité documentary featuring trans, queer and gender non-conforming journalists who reflect on their own identities while working to tell the story of a seminal moment in LGBTQ history.
 The film follows reporters Kate Sosin and Cristela Guerra as they investigate the still unsolved 1998 murder of trans woman Rita Hester, whose death sparked the creation of the world-wide movement ‘Transgender Day of Remembrance’.
 Two decades later, they discover new leads amidst a community still grieving and try to answer the question ‘What happened’?

-Directed by Brett Story and Stephen Maing, Produced by Samantha Curley and Mars Verrone, Cinematographer Martin Dicicco
+Directed by Brett Story and Stephen Maing, Produced by Samantha Curley and Mars Verrone, Cinematographer Martin DiCicco

 Production Stage: Production